+The Board declared dividends during the year totalling 5.25 (2019: 4.25) pence per Ordinary share.
 In May 2019, the Company published a circular and notice of EGM which set out details of, and sought shareholder approval for, certain Proposals.
 Pursuant to the Proposals, the Company has the power, under the New Articles, to make Compulsory Redemptions of shares in volumes and on dates to be determined at the Directors' sole discretion, with the amount distributed in respect of the shares on each occasion representing the cash available for distribution by the Company at the relevant time.

-In addition to distributions made by way of the Compulsory Redemption process, or by means otherwise determined appropriate by the Directors, the Company currently intends to maintain quarterly dividend payments of 5.25 pence per Ordinary Share on an annualised basis in respect of at least the period ended 31 March 2020, which may be partially uncovered by income.
+On 11 June 2019, the Proposals were approved at the EGM as discussed in detail in this Strategic Report on page 5.
+In addition to distributions made by way of the Compulsory Redemption process, or by means otherwise determined appropriate by the Directors, the Company currently intends to maintain quarterly dividend payments of 5.25 pence per Ordinary Share on an annualised basis, which may be partially uncovered by income.
 The Directors will continue to periodically review the Company's dividend policy in response to shareholder feedback and the progression of the managed wind-down.